hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

    a makefile target `peer` in `$FPC_PATH/utils/docker/Makefile`.

 2. Download the necessary fabric binaries.
-Run the [bootstrap script](scripts/bootstrap.sh) which will download the Fabric 2.1.1 binaries into `$FPC_PATH/utils/docker-compose/bin` directory as well as download also all fabric docker images  that version.
+Run the [bootstrap script](scripts/bootstrap.sh) which will download the Fabric 2.2.0 binaries into `$FPC_PATH/utils/docker-compose/bin` directory as well as download also all fabric docker images  that version.
 If you already have the binaries downloaded and in located in your `PATH`, this step can be skipped.
 If you don't want download the docker images, you can also skip that part by passing option `-d` to the `bootstrap.sh` script (docker-compose will download them later if they are missing locally.)
-   **Fabric 1.4.3 versions of configtxgen and  are required to use the configurations above.**
    ```
    cd $FPC_PATH/utils/docker-compose
    scripts/bootstrap.sh